-Some of the vaccines recommended by the Centers for Disease Control and Protection (CDC) to keep children healthy are also required by Colorado law for children attending Colorado child care, preschool or school to prevent the spread of vaccine-preventable disease.
-Colorado law also allows parents to exempt their child from day care- and school-required immunizations on medical, religious, or philosophical grounds.
+Some of the vaccines recommended by the Centers for Disease Control and Protection (CDC) to keep children healthy are also required by Colorado law for children attending school or child care to prevent the spread of vaccine-preventable disease.
+Colorado law also allows parents to exempt their children from child care- and school-required immunizations on medical, religious, or philosophical grounds.

 You should have received a letter from your child’s school or child care center to let you know which vaccines are required in order for your child to attend school or child care.
 For questions about your child’s required immunizations or to get an immunization certificate, please contact the Colorado Department of Public Health and Environment (CDPHE) Immunization Branch.

 Did you know?

 Why is this important?

 School communities with higher vaccine exemption rates are more likely to experience an outbreak of vaccine preventable disease (VPD).
 A VPD outbreak puts all children – including vaccinated children – at a higher risk of contracting the disease.
-Transparency around school and licensed child care immunization rates is especially critical for the parents of children who are too young to be vaccinated, cannot be vaccinated due to medical conditions, or have weakened immune systems, and are especially vulnerable to complications associated with vaccine-preventable diseases.
+Transparency around school and licensed child care immunization rates is especially critical for the parents of children who are too young to be vaccinated, cannot be vaccinated due to medical conditions, or who have weakened immune systems and are especially vulnerable to complications associated with vaccine-preventable diseases.

 Why should I care about immunization rates if my child is vaccinated?

 No vaccine is 100% effective.
 Vaccines work very well, but there are few people who may not be protected even when they have been vaccinated, and sometimes the protection of some vaccines fade over time.

 How do I know if a facility's immunization rate is high enough?